SKM6607/Vagai--Data-Structures-Visualizer/README.md

 ---

 ## About
-VAGAI (**VagaiPaduthal** transl. **Windows.Sorting**) is a Java-based application that renders real-time, intuitive visualizations of common sorting algorithms in two dimensions.
+Tharavarithal(**Tharavu+Arithal** transl. **Data+Learning**) is a Java-based application that renders real-time, intuitive visualizations of common sorting algorithms in two dimensions.
 Its goal is to make algorithmic behavior transparent and accessible to learners and enthusiasts alike.

 ---